Our Webhost

 Q: What tools do you use to make this site?

 The site was originally made from hand-pasted-and-linked templates.
-Now, most static pages are generated using the Perl module Webmake from text files and XHTML templates hand-coded in TextWrangler; a few pages (like this one) are still handwritten.
-Everything should be standards compliant (valid XHTML 1.0, either Strict or Transitional, depending on the page), with the possible exception of the occasional adbox, which we don't have any control over.
-All styles are supplied through CSS2 (even a bit of CSS3, which you'll see if your browser supports it).
+Now, all static pages are generated using the Perl module Webmake from text files and (X)HTML templates hand-coded in TextWrangler.
+Everything should be standards compliant (valid HTML 5 (formerly XHTML 1.0 Strict or Transitional, depending on the page), with the possible exception of the occasional adbox, which we don't have any control over.
+All styles are supplied through CSS (including some CSS3 stuff, which you'll see if your browser supports it).
 Data on the static pages is occasionally supplemented a bit through SSI includes.
 Dynamic pages are generated using an assortment of open-source freeware or custom-built scripts (mostly PHP, some Perl), with a MySQL database backend.

 Q: How do you do the graphics?

 A: All original art is hand-drawn with pencil and paper.
-It is then inked and scanned (Canoscan N670U currently).
-Finally, the line art is cleaned, colored, edited, and composited in either Photoshop or Seashore.
+It is then inked and scanned or photographed.
+Finally, the line art is cleaned, colored, edited, and composited in Photoshop CS3.
 All graphics work is (currently) done on one of the computers listed above, or the artist's computer (20" iMac G5 1.8GHz with Adobe's CS1 suite as of this writing).